 1908 Lake Shore Boulevard

-After graduating from Harvard, Albert Ingalls went to work for his father who was president of the Big Four railroad.
-He started out dressed in overalls rather than a business suit.
-Albert worked his way up through the system at the Big Four, then the Lake Shore & Michigan Southern Railroad, and finally the New York Central Railroad, where he eventually became vice president and general manager of operations west of Buffalo, New York.
+After graduating from Harvard, Albert Ingalls went to work for his father, who was president of the Big Four railroad.
+He started dressed in overalls rather than a business suit.
+Albert worked his way up through the system at the Big Four Railroad.
+He then joined the Lake Shore & Michigan Southern Railroad, and finally the New York Central Railroad, where he eventually became vice president and general manager of operations west of Buffalo, New York.

 As his career blossomed, Albert moved to Bratenahl.
 While there, he directed that trains be forbidden to blow their whistles as they passed through Bratenahl, so as not to disturb the sleep of the residents.
 He earned some fame as the second man in the Cleveland area to own an automobile.

-He was long remembered as a hard worker and a quick thinker, a master of English who could clear a desk of correspondence in record time.
-He became the right-hand man in the midwest for Cornelius Vanderbilt who owned the New York Central Railroad
+He was remembered as a hard worker and a quick thinker, a master of English who could clear a desk of correspondence in record time.
+He became the right-hand man in the midwest for Cornelius Vanderbilt who owned the New York Central Railroad.

 Albert and Jane had two children; David Sinton born on January 28, 1899, who was the Navy's only flying ace of World War I, and Albert Simpson Jr. born on November 10, 1901.